 First I found an adorable lunch tote that I ♥♥♥.
-I purposely bought an extra fancy bag knowing that I’d search for reasons to use it.
-Before heading out, I fill my beauty with everything I plan to eat that day while in the car.
-I pack one or two crunchy items like baby carrots and apples with a teaspoon of peanut butter.
-I also pack cartons of yogurt, a small bag of prunes (sounds gross, but I love them), and a small burrito.
+Before heading out, I fill my little friend with everything I plan to eat that day in the car.
+I pack baby carrots, apples with peanut butter and so forth.

 My goal – over the road trip — is to eat only out of my pretty tote.
 Once my tote is empty, I’m done eating in the car.
 Having a plan – and keeping relatively full – helps me avoid the bazillion junk food danger zones along the way.

-Next I pack an anti-boredom bag for myself that includes my iPod (loaded with my favorite podcasts), a book or two, magazines and so forth.
+Next I pack an anti-boredom bag for myself that includes my iPod (loaded with podcasts), a book or two, and magazines.
 (Have you read Pachinko or Free Food for Millionaires?
-Both are by Min Jin Lee and are five-star, out of this world reads.
-Loved them both to the moon and back, but I think Pachinko is my favorite.)
+Both are by Min Jin Lee and are five-star, out of this world awesome. )

 Through the years I’ve heard people say, “That’s silly.
-Her plan is too much like work!!”
+Her plan is too much work!!”